 Mother’s Day is a day dedicated to Moms everywhere.
 Can you imagine if you ended up at Chuck E. Cheese eating cardboard pizza?
 This idea would be welcomed by young children (particularly mine), however for one day a year it is not about them.
-As Catholics we are so fortunate to have the Mass.
+As Catholics, we are so fortunate to have the Mass.
 It saddens me though when I hear people say that they don’t “get anything out of it.”
 The celebration of Mass isn’t about GETTING, it is about GIVING.
-And typically the more we give, the more we participate, the more we get.
+The more we give, the more we get.

 Intimacy [in-tuh-muh-see] noun

 “a close, familiar, and usually affectionate or loving